 A company voluntary arrangement (CVA) is a formal agreement between your business and its creditors that is promulgated and proposed by a licensed insolvency practitioner (IP).
 Since the IP would be formulating the agreement and introducing it to the creditor on your behalf the chances of approval are much higher.
 Creditors tend to trust the expertise of IPs because they're legally obligated to act in the best interest of your company and its creditors.
 Furthermore, a CVA protects you from the possibility of being taken to Court by any of the creditors involved in the agreement.

-If you'd like to attempt formal negotiations through a CVA feel free to give us a call on 0800 644 6080 or send us an online message to discuss your case.
+If you'd like to attempt formal negotiations through a CVA feel free to give us a call or send us an online message to discuss your case.
 We'll tell you whether your company could truly benefit from a CVA and help you get started with the process.

 Further Reading on Negotiating a CVA With Creditors